 Well, he shares one.
 In February 2022, he played the longest tiebreak in ATP Tour history, losing the second-set tiebreak 24-22 to Reilly Opelka in the semi-final of the Dallas Open.

 How many titles has John Isner won?

-Isner has won 15 ATP singles titles, including five in Atlanta, four in Newport, and two at Winston-Salem (all tournament records).
-He has also won five ATP doubles titles.
+Isner has won 16 ATP singles titles, including the Miami Masters in 2018, six titles in Atlanta, four in Newport, and two at Winston-Salem (all tournament records).
+He has also won eight ATP doubles titles.
 Incidentally, the only two ATP singles titles he has won outside the United States have both come in Auckland.
 You can find the updated count on his ATP profile page.

 Is John Isner a member of the ATP Player Council?

 Isner was a member of the ATP Player Council for three terms from 2014-20.
 Last year, Isner resigned after the launch of the Professional Tennis Players Association.
 In recent weeks, Isner has spoken in detail about the issues within the current ATP structure.